Skip to main content

 ahoy composer install

-# Rebuild frontend assets (if theme files changed)
+# Rebuild frontend assets (only if theme files changed)

 ahoy fe

-# Provision site (if database or configuration changes expected)
+# Provision site (only if database or configuration changes expected)

 ahoy provision